Skip to main content

 1-aPOST /identity/map requestSend a request containing DII to the identity mapping endpoint.

-1-bPOST /identity/map responseThe advertising_id (raw UID2) returned in the response can be used to target audiences on relevant DSPs.
+1-bPOST /identity/map responseThe raw UID2 (u field) returned in the response can be used to target audiences on relevant DSPs.

 The response from Step 1, Generate Raw UID2s from DII, contains mapping information.
 We recommend that you store the following information returned in Step 1: